-40 Companies Attending (so far): AbbVie, Ace Hardware, ACI Worldwide, Avaya, Bank of the West, Benefit Cosmetics, Best Buy, BP America, Brown-Forman, Cenovus Energy, The Cheesecake Factory, Cisco, Cox Enterprises, Cracker Barrel Old Country Store, E. & J. Gallo Winery, Electronic Arts, Expedia Group, First American Financial, Flex, FNBO, Georgia-Pacific, GoDaddy, The Hanover Insurance Group, Hard Rock International, Illumina, Lamb Weston, Lyft, Mars, MassMutual, Maxim Integrated, Nike, NVIDIA, ON Semiconductor, Otis, Red Lobster, Stryker, Synopsys, Universal Music Group, Viasat, and Williams-Sonoma.
+40 Companies Attended: Ace Hardware, ACI Worldwide, Avaya, Bank of the West, Benefit Cosmetics, Best Buy, Brown-Forman, Cenovus Energy, The Cheesecake Factory, Cisco, Clorox, Cracker Barrel Old Country Store, E. & J. Gallo Winery, Electronic Arts, Expedia Group, First American Financial, FNBO, Georgia-Pacific, GoDaddy, Google, Hard Rock International, Intuit, Lamb Weston, LinkedIn, Logitech, Lyft, Mars, MassMutual, Maxim Integrated, Nike, NVIDIA, ON Semiconductor, Otis, Poly, Red Lobster, The Save Mart Companies, Subaru of America, Synopsys, Viasat, and Williams-Sonoma.

 Welcome to an incredible series of conversations with heads of CSR at the world’s biggest companies.

 Exclusively for corporate social responsibility leaders at major companies.
 No vendors, no selling.
 (Yes, really.)

 This is the meeting for people leading the programs.
 Everyone in the room will be a senior decision maker.
 You’ll be talking with people who actually run their program, with experience and knowledge to share.

 You’ll have leadership conversations you can’t experience anywhere else.

 We talk about the things that keep you up at night: internal management issues, vendors, unprecedented topics, crisis response, and leadership strategies.

 (We don’t cover the topics you get from other sources — the tactical or basic “how-to” concepts.)